ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 ## Peer scoring

 Due to the deterministic custody functions, a node knows exactly what a peer should be able to respond to.
 In the event that a peer does not respond to samples of their custodied rows/columns, a node may downscore or disconnect from a peer.

+## Reconstruction and cross-seeding

+If the node obtains 50%+ of all the columns, they can reconstruct the full data matrix via `recover_matrix` helper.

+If a node fails to sample a peer or fails to get a column on the column subnet, a node can utilize the Req/Resp message to query the missing column from other peers.

+Once the node obtain the column, the node SHOULD send the missing columns to the column subnets.

+*Note*: A node always maintains a matrix view of the rows and columns they are following, able to cross-reference and cross-seed in either direction.

+*Note*: There are timing considerations to analyze -- at what point does a node consider samples missing and choose to reconstruct and cross-seed.

+*Note*: There may be anti-DoS and quality-of-service considerations around how to send samples and consider samples -- is each individual sample a message or are they sent in aggregate forms.

 ## DAS providers